Snow Falls on Turkey Quake Victims

 After days of rain, snow began to fall onto the hilly region today, but it quickly turned to slush, the regional crisis center reported.
 Authorities dropped salt on the roads to prevent vehicles carrying relief aid from slipping, the Anatolia news agency reported.

 People formed long lines outside the government’s crisis center for plastic sheeting to waterproof their tents.

 Turkey’s National Security Council, comprised of generals and cabinet ministers, discussed ways of rushing tents and prefabricated homes to survivors of the Nov.
 12 earthquake.
 The death toll rose to 749 today as officials accounted for more bodies.

 The council ``stressed that people still sheltering in tents should rapidly be protected against winter conditions and given healthier shelters,″ it said in a statement.
 It did not say how that would be done.

 The Turkish Red Crescent said it was having trouble getting winterized tents.

 ``There are lots of camping tents available, but what we are after are tents that keep in the heat, keep out the rain, and where a whole family can be sheltered comfortably,″ said Haluk Koc, spokesman for the government-affiliated organization.

 ``We have made calls to Pakistan, Ukraine and several European countries, but there is a shortage of winterized tents.″

-In the town of Duzce, one of the worst hit areas, women and children ran in the rain to get food aid and men worked to improve their makeshift tents.
+In the town of Duzce, one of the worst hit areas, women and children ran in the rain and mud to get food aid.
+Men worked to waterproof their makeshift tents.